 Taking action to secure a cleaner future.

 A mature greenhouse gas accounting system forms the foundation of AAL’s carbon management program and is essential in measuring progress against reduction targets.
-The system was verified by Airports Council International (ACI) in 2013 resulting in Adelaide Airport being the first in Australasia to be awarded certification to Level 1 of the ACI Airport Carbon Accreditation program for mapping its carbon footprint.
+The system was verified by Airports Council International (ACI) in 2013 resulting in AAL being the first in Australasia to be awarded certification to Level 1 of the ACI Airport Carbon Accreditation program for mapping its carbon footprint.
 It achieved another significant milestone in 2015 becoming the first to be awarded certification to Level 3 by demonstrating measurable reductions in its carbon footprint as well as seeking to influence and guide its stakeholders in doing the same.

-Adelaide Airport is currently below the corporate greenhouse reporting threshold under the National Greenhouse and Energy Report Act 2007.
+AAL is currently below the corporate greenhouse reporting threshold under the National Greenhouse and Energy Report Act 2007.
 However, AAL is conforming to, and reporting against, ACI’s rigorous accounting standards.

 AAL’s carbon footprint is being reduced through various clean energy measures.